mjmeli/romspam/README.md

     sudo apt-get install python-pip
     sudo pip install --upgrade setuptools

+Required packages (these should be installed with setup.py):
+* lxml
+* requests

 Install the package with symlink, so changes will be immediately available:

     sudo python setup.py develop